9oOzv/poweredge-ipmi-fancontrol/README.md

 # Important Notes:

-This has been tested only on Dell PowerEdge R620 running Ubuntu 19.10.
+This has been tested only on Dell PowerEdge R620 running Ubuntu 19.10 and Ubuntu 20.04.
 This repository includes a daemon script, that adjusts fan speeds according to the maximum temperature reading from any sensor.
 The thresholds and fan speeds are defined in the script `ipmi`.
-Temperatures should be in C and fan speeds can range 0-100 (typed in hex 0x00-0x64).

 The daemon enables static/manual fan control on start, and disables it upon termination (SIGTERM, SIGINT).
 So stopping the service or quitting the script with Ctrl-C should return the fan control to normal.